Skip to main content

 Echoes of “Can we have a study guide?” still reverberate through the virtual classrooms, even as summer takes hold and the allure of relaxation sets in.
 Study guides offer a temporary solution to students’ hunger for knowledge, providing them with the fish they need to satisfy their immediate needs.
 This approach, however, creates a cycle of dependency, requiring another fix before the next test opens.
 This is not the way.
 Instead of spoon-feeding, students should be taught to fish.

 Though study guides have their merits, their direct impact on learning is not always evident.
 Tests can be a significant source of stress for students, which in turn hampers their performance.
 Study guides can help alleviate this anxiety and improve exam scores (Dickson, Miller, & Devoley, 2005), but they don’t necessarily foster deep, long-term learning.
 If the goal is to guide students’ online study habits before a test, then they should receive guidance not only on what to study but also on how to study effectively.
-Problem Roulette is the way.

 Problem Roulette is an invaluable personalized online learning tool that directs students’ attention to the study skills that work best for them.
 It offers a collection of previous test items for students to practice with and, starting this Fall 2023, will begin providing tailored study tips based on proven theory and algorithms designed to enhance test performance.
 In essence, Problem Roulette will not only feed but also teach students to fish.
 It will give them the confidence boost they crave through exposure to test-like items, while teaching them personally relevant study skills that can be applied to new situations.